-Mr Pothan had been diagnosed with the asbestos related cancer mesothelioma.
+Mr Pothan was diagnosed with the asbestos related cancer mesothelioma.

-Edna and Roysten actually met while they were both working at A C Delco, a company which manufactured car parts in Dunstable.
+Edna and Roysten actually met while they were both working at A. C. Delco.
+This company manufactured car parts in Dunstable.

 They later married in April 1956.

-Royston was actually employed by Scrivens of Luton who were contracted by Hearsons of London to undertake work on site at A C Delcro.
+Royston was actually employed by Scrivens of Luton.
+They were contracted by Hearsons of London to undertake work on-site at A. C. Delco.

 Edna recalls how her husband used to talk about his work.
 She said, “Royston used to talk to me about how he worked in boiler houses doing rewiring work and how sometimes his job meant going into roof spaces too.
-It is only as time has gone by that I’ve realised that asbestos could well have been present.”
+It is only now that I’ve realised that asbestos could well have been present.”